 Intimidating a witness can be charged as either a misdemeanor or felony.
 The severity of the offense depends on whether force is used or threatened, and the degree to which that force is used or threatened.
 If charged as a misdemeanor, intimidating a witness carries a maximum penalty of 9 months in jail, a $10,000 fine or both.
 Felony level intimidating a witness carries a maximum penalty of 10 years in prison, a $25,000 fine or both.

 This charge can arise out of a variety of conduct.
 The state will often charge this offense if they believe a person charged with a criminal offense asks a witness to that criminal offense not to come to court.
-This charges often accompanies charges of Disorderly Conduct Domestic Abuse and Battery Domestic Abuse.
+This charge often accompanies charges of Disorderly Conduct Domestic Abuse and Battery Domestic Abuse.

 Intimidating a witness can also have a charge modifier of domestic abuse.
 If the witness that is being intimidated shares a domestic relationship with the person being charged, the state will add a domestic abuse modifier to the charge.

 A common issue in these types of cases is direct evidence of the intimidation.
-Often the state will rely on the statement of a witness that claims they were told not to attend court by the person charged with a crime.
+Often the state will rely on the statement of a witness who claims they were told not to attend court by the person charged with a crime.
 Like many domestic abuse cases, the evidence is often he said/she said.